Cratis/Chronicle/README.md

 Although optimized for MongoDB, its extensible model provides extension points for other data stores.

 Read the documentation on our site [https://cratis.io](https://cratis.io) for all the details.
-For general guidance on the core values and principles we @ use, read more [here](https://github.com/Cratis/.github/blob/main/profile/README.md).
+For general guidance on the core values and principles we adhere to, read more [here](https://github.com/Cratis/.github/blob/main/profile/README.md).

 ## Stats

 ![Alt](https://repobeats.axiom.co/api/embed/5785d95f0b975264a07f625c7ddf5a4064ce4e66.svg "Repobeats analytics image")

 ## Opening in VSCode online